sachini-anjalee/sachini-anjalee/README.md

 <!--
 **sachini-anjalee/sachini-anjalee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:!-->

 - 🎓  Undegraduate at University of Colombo School of Computing
 - 🌱  Currently following the Bachelor of Information Technology (BIT) degree program